-If you annotate your method with @Async, we automatically modify the existing Span as follows:
+If you annotate your method with @Async, we automatically create a new Span with the following characteristics:

 - If the method is annotated with @SpanName, the value of the annotation is the Span's name. - If the method is not annotated with @SpanName, the Span name is the annotated method name. - The span is tagged with the method's class name and method name.